Bruce Lee: Quest of the Dragon: Gameplay

-Bruce Lee: Quest of the Dragon is a pure beat 'em up, using a 3D graphics engine and consisting of normal section where the player is brawling against multiple common enemies, and of one-on-one boss fights.
+Bruce Lee: Quest of the Dragon is a pure beat 'em up, using a 3D graphics engine and consisting of a normal section where the player is brawling against multiple common enemies, and of one-on-one boss fights.
 New Jeet Kune Do-style moves can be purchased for the coins gained by beating up enemies.

 Plot

-The game features a story line in which 24-year-old Bruce battles multiple enemies to rescue his kidnapped father and retrieve the mystical Golden Relic from an organized crime organization known as Black Lotus, led by mysterious "Dragon Lady", whose father Chai Wan was inadvertently killed by Lee.
+The game features a story line in which 24-year-old Bruce battles multiple enemies to rescue his kidnapped father and retrieve the mystical Golden Relic from an organized crime organization known as Black Lotus, led by a mysterious "Dragon Lady", whose father Chai Wan was inadvertently killed by Lee.
 Players control Lee through a series of areas set in various locations around the world, including Hong Kong, London and San Francisco.
 The game's bosses include Dragon Lady's sisters, including Cleopatra and Rhianna, and her other followers, such as Cobra and female ninja assassin Tsuki.